ARM-software/libGPUInfo/README.md

 * **L2 cache size:** The total L2 cache size, summed over all slices, in bytes.
 * **Bus size:** The width of the external data bus, per cache slice, in bits.

-The query mechanism can report the following per-core shader core information:
+The query mechanism can report the following per-core shader core performance
+information:

 * **Execution engine count:** The number of arithmetic macroblocks.
 * **FP32 FMA count:** The peak fp32 FMAs per clock, summed over all engines.